 My top choice, personally, would be to book far enough ahead to stay at one of the nearby state parks.
 These are affordable and give you what’s perhaps the best of both worlds — proximity to Disney and a beautiful naturalistic setting as your home base.

-Moss Park is only $23/night, and Lake Louisa State Park is $24/night, according to their websites.
-It looks like they don’t provide sewer, so make sure your tanks are empty before you set up camp, but they provide nice bathrooms on site so you may not even need to use yours.
-Moss Park is more than an hour’s drive to the parks, so be aware.
-But Lake Louisa State Park is only about a half hour’s drive, so that would be my recommendation.
-Follow their guidelines for booking ahead of time — especially if you’re visiting in the winter months.
+Moss Park is only $23/night and Lake Louisa State Park is $24/night, according to their websites.
+It looks like they don’t provide sewer, so make sure your tanks are empty before you set up camp.
+However, they do provide nice bathrooms on site so you may not even need to use yours.
+Moss Park is more than an hour’s drive to the parks, whereas Lake Louisa State Park is only about a half hour’s drive.
+Follow their guidelines for booking ahead of time, especially if you’re visiting in the winter months.

 So What’s the Bottom Line on Lodging?

-When I’ve stayed at Disney World, I’ve stayed off-property.
-I’ve had months at a time to visit Disney, perhaps 1-3 days per week.
-That’s a wonderful luxury.
-But for the average person who is vacationing at Disney World for a week or two, I definitely suggest booking Fort Wilderness if it’s in your budget.
+If you plan on camping in the area for an extended period of time, off-property is probably your best bet.
+But for the average person who is vacationing exclusively at Disney World for a week or two, I definitely suggest booking Fort Wilderness if it’s in your budget.

 With limited funds, it is possible to save a lot of money by staying off-property.
 But don’t forget to factor in the costs of parking at the parks or of Uber/Lyft from your RV park.
-Disney parking is EXPENSIVE if you’re not staying on property (though no need to pay for parking if Uber or Lyft is dropping you off!).
-Current rates to park are $20/car, $22/RV – or you can pay $40 for “preferred parking”, which everyone has acknowledged isn’t worth paying extra.
+Disney parking can be expensive if you’re not staying on property.
+Current rates to park are $20/car, $22/RV, or $40 for “preferred parking”, which everyone has acknowledged isn’t worth paying extra.

 Also, be sure you’ve factored in the campground fees for extra people, pets, visitors or anything else that might be relevant as you plan your vacation.
 Believe it or not, you’re much more likely to incur those extra rates off-property since Disney allows up to 10 people on one site.
-So if you can swing for the Disney rates, I think you’ll enjoy the experience and the perks of staying on-property enough to justify the inconveniences.
+So if you can swing for the Disney rates, you’ll save in other ways and enjoy the experience and the perks of staying on-property.

 How to Budget for Your Trip to Disney World